AA Academy concept

 sessions will be the 'collective'.

-We would like to make a start with the Academy on the 12th and 26th of May, in the evening from 20:00 hrs onwards.
+We would like to make a start with the Academy on the 16th and 30th of June, in the evening from 20:00 hrs onwards.
 The subject of these first two sessions will be the 'collective'.
-Mid February the website of Amsterdam Alternative will announce how you can register and who will give the introductions.
+At the ned of May the website of Amsterdam Alternative will announce how you can register and who will give the introductions.